-- 1. Article 54 applies to the lodging of pleadings.
-In derogation from Article 54(7), the date on which a copy of the signed original of statements of case or written observations, including the schedule of documents referred to in Article 54(5), is received at the Registry by any technical means of communication available to the Court shall be deemed to be the date of submission for the purposes of compliance with the time-limits for taking steps in proceedings, provided that the signed original of the statements of case or written observations, accompanied by the annexes and copies referred to in Article 54(3), is lodged at the Registry no later than five days thereafter. - 3.
-Where Article 98 requires that a document be served on or communicated to a person, such service or communication may be effected by transmission of a copy of the document by any technical means of communication available to the Court and the addressee.
+- 1. The date on which a copy of the signed original of statements of case or written observations, including schedule of documents referred to in Article 54(5), is received at the Registry by telefax, electronic or other technical means of communication available to the Court shall be deemed to be the date of submission for the purposes of compliance with the time-limits for taking steps in proceedings, provided that the signed original of the statements of case or written observations, accompanied by the annexes and copies referred to in Article 54(3), is lodged at the Registry no later than five days thereafter. - 2.
+Where Article 98 requires that a document be served on or communicated to a person, such service or communication may be effected by transmission of a copy of the document by telefax or any other technical means of communication available to the Court and the addressee.